 Software as a service has been making waves since the late 1990s and continues to expand year after year.
 According to Gartner, Inc., SaaS companies generated more than $72.2 billion in 2018 alone.
 When done right, selling SaaS can provide startups with ample opportunity to generate income with the newest technologies.

-For more tips on how to sell SaaS, SaaS applications or to speak with an experienced custom software developer, contact the custom software development experts at Orases by calling 301.756.5527 or by scheduling a consultation online.
+For more tips on how to sell SaaS, SaaS applications or to speak with an experienced custom software developer, contact the custom software development experts at Orases by calling 301.756.5527 or by scheduling a consultation online today.